TiME MeM0ry GeNeSis pERCeptION photoGRAPHY iN ThE AbsTRAcT

 at the same time that it reveals itself as an excellent

-means of fiction and potency of false.
+and potency of false.

 Approaching